 In June 2014, a request was made to amend the RMHC portion of Strategy 11b.
-With new funding from King County's Veterans and Human Services power a portion of the Regional
+With new funding from King County's Veterans and Human Services

 Levy to cover a portion of the Regional Veterans Court staffing, an opportunity exists to shift staff expense to providing more therapeutic treatment and supportive housing options for RMHC opt-ins.
 Additional staff training was also requested.